Gelaraph/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - How to affect values to variables
 - How to use the if, if ... else statements
 - How to print the values of variables with printf
+- How to declare variables of types char, int, unsigned int
+- How to print the values of variables of type char, int, unsigned int with printf
 - How to use the while loop
 - What is the ASCII character set
 - The purpose of the gcc flags -m32 and -m64